SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    The ``willSet`` and ``didSet`` observers of superclass properties are called when a property is set in a subclass initializer, after the superclass initializer has been called.
-   They are not called while a class is setting its own properties, before the superclass initializer has been called.
+   They aren't called while a class is setting its own properties, before the superclass initializer has been called.

    For more information about initializer delegation,